The original Ruby gem is available under the GNU Affero General Public License

-When I started building Terminalwire over six months ago, I didn’t have much time to consider licensing, so I keep it closed source and though, “I’ll open source it later when I have more time to think about it.”
+When I started building Terminalwire, I didn’t have much time to consider licensing, so I kept it closed source and thought, “I’ll open source it later when I have more time to think about it.”

-Today is that day!
-Terminalwire, including the source code, is now available under the GNU Affero General Public License (AGPL).
-This means that you can confidently use Terminalwire in your project and not have to worry about what happens if the company behind it goes 🥷💨.
+That day came: Terminalwire v1, the original Ruby gem, including the source code, is available under the GNU Affero General Public License (AGPL).
+You can confidently build on it and not have to worry about what happens if the company behind it goes 🥷💨.
+If AGPL doesn’t fit your organization, a commercial license is available.

 Terminalwire streams the command-line from your web framework to a thin-client that runs on your users’ workstations.
-It borrows a lot of concepts from web browsers like cookies, same-domain policies so that it’s familiar to people who use web frameworks, like Rails.
+It borrows a lot of concepts from web browsers like cookies and same-domain policies so that it’s familiar to people who use web frameworks, like Rails.

 The source code is available on GitHub.
 Do me a favor and give it a star ⭐️ while you’re there!